2024 Solar Incentives Guide for Albemarle, NC - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as equipment, labor and accessories.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+The ITC is applied to the total cost of solar system installation, including the panels themselves as well as equipment, accessories and labor.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum claim amount.

 Wondering how the ITC applies to your specific situation?
-Get in touch with your local Albemarle solar panel installation expert to get more information.
+Contact your local Albemarle solar panel installation expert to get more information.

 State & Local Solar Incentives